2023 Prague shootings: Domestic

-During a vigil at Charles University on 22 December, its rector Milena Králíčková said, "The academic community is shaken, deeply shaken."
+During a vigil at Charles University on 22 December, its rector, Milena Králíčková, said, "The academic community is shaken, deeply shaken."
 Prime Minister Petr Fiala cancelled his scheduled events in Olomouc and travelled to Prague shortly after the shooting.
 President Petr Pavel expressed his "sincere condolences" to the family and friends of the victims via social media, while also cutting short a trip to France.

 Fiala later announced a day of mourning for 23 December, with flags flying at half-mast and a minute of silence held at noon, along with the ringing of bells for the victims.
-A mass for the victims was also held that day at Saint Vitus Cathedral, which was attended by Pavel, Senate president Miloš Vystrčil, and Chamber of Deputies president Markéta Pekarová Adamová.
+A mass for the victims was also held that day at Saint Vitus Cathedral, which was attended by Pavel, Senate president Miloš Vystrčil, and Chamber of Deputies President Markéta Pekarová Adamová.
 The service was officiated by Jan Graubner, the Roman Catholic Archbishop of Prague, who expressed shock at the incident and expressed the "need to clearly condemn what happened" while also looking into the future.
 University rector Milena Králíčková also said during the event that "Nobody should be left alone in these tough moments."
 Religious services for the victims were also held in other parts of the country.

 In a social media post, SPD MP Jiří Kobza blamed the "inclusive progressive school system" at the Faculty of Arts for creating the shooter.
 The post was later deleted.
 The Czech Rectors Conference called Kobza's post "absolutely shocking, crossing the boundaries of decency, morality, good manners, but also the boundaries of humanity."
 Charles University announced it would file a criminal complaint against Kobza.
 On 9 January 2024, Kobza apologized on social media, claiming he was under emotions at the time of his initial post.
-Charles University called his apology "unsatisfactory" and too late.
+Charles University called his apology "unsatisfactory".